2023 Solar Incentives Guide for Tifton, GA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was originally for 30% of the cost of installing a solar system, although that number has fluctuated slightly over the years between 26-30%.
+The ITC initially applied to 30% of the cost of solar panel installation, although that number has fluctuated slightly over time between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
 The total installation cost includes the panels themselves as well as the cost of labor, accessories and equipment.
 There is no maximum claim amount.
-The ITC applies to solar panels installed after January 1, 2006 on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Tifton solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.
+The best way to fully understand how the new Clean Energy Credit applies to you is to speak with your local Tifton solar panel company directly.

 State & Local Solar Incentives